 It was even common in some places in the Middle Ages to greet one another in the name of Jesus, and to spontaneously exclaim, “Praise be to Jesus Christ!” with the response, “For evermore”, or “Amen”.

 Invoking the name of Jesus goes back even further to the Early Church in the form of the “Jesus Prayer”.
-This prayer very simply says, “Lord Jesus Christ Son of God, have mercy on me a sinner,” which can be repeated on a prayer rope or Jesus Beads the same as the Hail Mary is on the Rosary.
+This penitential prayer very simply says, “Lord Jesus Christ Son of God, have mercy on me a sinner,” which can be repeated on a prayer rope or Jesus Beads just as the Hail Mary is prayed on the Rosary.

 It’s a shame that the lovable name of Jesus, so powerful and salvific, is so often invoked in vain or in blasphemy.
 To more greatly honor the name of Jesus ensure that you and your family avoid making this mistake yourselves, and, whenever you hear the name of Jesus said in vain or blasphemed, make up for the sacrilege by praising the name of Jesus either in your heart, or even better, out loud.
 Jesus is the King of Kings, and this small act of love for His Name will not go unrewarded by him.

 and that every tongue will confess